-Food in Ghana is not just sustenance — it is ceremony, community, and identity.
+Food in Ghana is ceremony, community, and identity as much as it is sustenance.
 For the diaspora visitor, sitting down to eat is one of the most intimate ways to connect with what was preserved, what was adapted, and what was lost across generations.
 This guide is your preparation.

 Many diaspora visitors arrive in Ghana and are surprised to discover how much of the food feels familiar.
 The jollof rice.
 The plantain.
 The slow-cooked stews.
 These are not coincidences — they are continuities.
 African food traditions survived the Middle Passage, adapted to new geographies, and evolved into the Southern cooking of the United States, the Caribbean pepper pot, the Brazilian acarajé and moqueca.

-Understanding Ghanaian food is not just about eating well.
+Understanding Ghanaian food is about more than eating well.
 It is about following one thread of cultural continuity back to its source.

 Afrofeast.com.au has extensive guides to Ghanaian cuisine — recipes, ingredient guides, the cultural context behind dishes, and food routes across the country.
 A great resource to read before you travel.